Time and Task Management: Part 2 – Mindset (ep. 9)

 Yeah.
 I remember when a client asked me about taking breaks and they said, “I take breaks, but you know, I just, I feel like I’m drained by midday.”
 And I said, “Well, what do you do on a break?”
 She said, “Well, I check my email, then I review my to-do list, then I…,” and I said, “That’s not a break.
 That’s re-capturing your workday.
 That’s staying in your workday.
 It may be a shift to a different activity, but it’s not actually a break.”

-If you love what you’re listening to and would like to learn more about how you can elevate your business and want to know how you can increase your impact in the world, I’d like to invite you to join Pamela and myself for a three-day virtual event, EMPOWER.
-To get all the details and to sign up, all you need to do is go to TheEmpowerEvent.com, that is TheEmpowerEvent.com.
+If you love what you’re listening to and would like to learn more about how you can elevate your business and want to know how you can increase your impact in the world, I’d like to invite you to join a coach for a free breakthrough session.

 A break is, “I get up from my desk.
 Maybe I get a drink of water or a cup of tea.”
 A break is maybe, “I turn on some music and I listen,” “I stare out the window,” or “I go outside and get some fresh air.”
 A break is something where you actually release the mental focus on your business.
 Now I’m not saying that your mind won’t bring your business back in, but there’s a reason that people say, “You know, I get my best ideas in the shower.”
 Or for me, I get my best ideas when I’m out hiking in nature, and that is because I have set aside the focus and I am allowing my subconscious to work.
 So, a break to check email isn’t a break.
 Are you actually taking breaks during the day to help yourself reset and become more resourceful?